espressif/esp-idf/docs/en/security/secure-boot-v2.rst

 - The RSA public key is stored on the device.
 The corresponding RSA private key is kept secret on a server and is never accessed by the device.

-- Up to three public keys can be generated and stored in ESP32-S2 during manufacturing.
-(ESP32 ECO3: only one key)

   .. only:: esp32

+    - Only one public key can be generated and stored in ESP32 ECO3 during manufacturing.

+  .. only:: esp32s2

+    - Up to three public keys can be generated and stored in the chip during manufacturing.

-    - ESP32-S2 provides the facility to permanently revoke individual public keys.
+    - {IDF_TARGET_NAME} provides the facility to permanently revoke individual public keys.
 This can be configured conservatively or aggressively.

     - Conservatively - The old key is revoked after the bootloader and application have successfully migrated to a new key.
 Aggressively - The key is revoked as soon as verification with this key fails.